All Episodes

 We'll see how that works out.

-All right, and I'm talking about uh Dr. Crowdhammer.
+And I'm talking about Dr. Krauthammer.

 And the only reason I kind of dwell on this a lot is because I love this guy so very, very much.

-I'm not doing this to make his life hard or I mean, please, not at all.
+I'm not doing this to make his life hard or, I mean, please, not at all.

-The Palin endorsement, I think is destructive and capricious.
+The Palin endorsement, I think, is destructive and capricious.

 Bill Buckley had a rule that he always supported the most conservative candidate who was electable.